SandervWickeren/PictureSwipe/REPORT.md

 ## More time

-When I had more time, I would mainly focus on the usability aspect of the application.
+When I would have more time, I would mainly focus on the usability aspect of the application.
 Things like progressbars, animations and better feedback to the users (example: colored snackbars with icons).
-And I would like mentioned before fix the annoying bug from the library, and make from favorites an upswipe options.
+And I would, like mentioned before, fix the annoying bug from the library.
+Another thing is that I would make from favorites an upswipe option instead of only a button.